Looking for the ultimate guide to climbing Mount Elbrus? Look no further!

-Getting to the top of Europe was one of the best feelings I’ve ever experienced, I even felt a little emotional – but there was no time for sentimentality…
+Getting to the top of Europe was one of the best feelings I’ve ever experienced, I even felt a little emotional after pushing through all that pain – but there was no time for sentimentality…

 I’m not sure I have the superlatives to match the heroic-like nature of Victor’s escape from Operation Snowstorm.
 It was like something out of a blockbuster action movie.
 We had to keep the rope tight, with barely any slack so if one of us fell down the narrow passages from either side, Victor would anchor us in with his axe.

-I slept for eighteen hours when I got back to the hotel, I was completely spent – nothing left in the tank at all.
+I slept for eighteen hours when I got back to the hotel, absolutely exhausted – nothing left in the tank at all.
 I’m going to be honest with you all and admit I hated every moment of this – but the feeling of accomplishment supersedes all of that.

 In December, Johnny and I will attempt to triumph Aconcagua of Argentina.
 At a very naughty 6,960 metres tall – it’s the tallest mountain outside of Asia and is South America’s official shout for a Seventh Summit, with the menacing nickname “The Mountain of Death” for extra dramatic effect.